This is the multi-page printable view of this section. Click here to print.

 To delete a namespace, follow these steps.

-2. Click the Namespace menu on the Service Home page.
-You will be taken to the Namespace List page.
+2. On the Service Home page, click the Namespace menu.
+2. Navigate to the Namespace List page.

-3. Namespace List page, after selecting the cluster that the namespace you want to delete belongs to from the gear button at the top left, click the Confirm button.
+3. On the Namespace List page, select the cluster that the namespace you want to delete belongs to from the gear button at the top left, then click the Confirm button.

-4. Namespace List page, select the item you want to view detailed information and click.
-You will be taken to the Namespace Details page.
+4. On the Namespace List page, select the item you want to view details for and click it.
+4. Navigate to the Namespace Details page.

-• A namespace that contains workloads cannot be deleted.
-To delete the namespace, delete all associated workloads.
+On the namespace list page, after selecting the item you want to delete, click Delete to remove the selected namespace.
+A namespace that contains workloads cannot be deleted.
+To delete a namespace, delete all associated workloads.

-A workload is an application that runs on Kubernetes Engine.
+The workload is an application running on Kubernetes Engine.
 You can create a namespace and then add or delete workloads.
-Workloads are created and managed per deployment, pod, stateful set, daemon set, job, and cron job.
+Workloads are created and then managed for each item: Deployment, Pod, StatefulSet, DaemonSet, Job, and CronJob.

 Reference

-Deployments, Pods, StatefulSets, DaemonSets, Jobs, and CronJobs services are set by default to the cluster (namespace) selected when creating the service.
-Even if you select other items in the list, the default cluster (namespace) setting is retained.
+Deployments, Pods, StatefulSets, DaemonSets, Jobs, and CronJobs are defaulted to the cluster (namespace) selected when creating the service.
+Even if you select a different item in the list, the default cluster (namespace) setting is retained.

-• To select a different cluster (namespace), click the gear button on the right side of the list.
-Cluster/Namespace Settings popup, select the cluster and namespace to change and click the Confirm button.
-You can view the services created in the selected cluster/namespace.
+• To select a different cluster (namespace), click the gear button on the right side of the list. * Cluster/Namespace Settings In the popup window, select the cluster and namespace to change, and click the Confirm button. * You can view the services created in the selected cluster/namespace.

 Managing Deployments

-A Deployment refers to a resource that provides updates for Pods and ReplicaSets.
-In workloads, you can create a Deployment and view detailed information or delete it.
+A Deployment refers to a resource that provides updates for Pods and ReplicaSets (ReplicaSet).
+You can create a deployment in the workload, view its details, or delete it.

 Create Deployment